Intent

 Impact

-The impact of our Computing curriculum can be seen on displays around school, Computing portfolios and on the Student Shared drive.
+The impact of our Computing curriculum can be seen on displays around school and in saved folders within the purple mash website.
 It can also can be measured by speaking to the children themselves.
-The teaching of the Computing curriculum enables our children to use a computer with confidence.
+The teaching of the Computing curriculum enables our children to use a computers with confidence.
 Through the teaching and learning of Computing, our children leave primary school as confident, capable and creative users of digital technology, with a secure understanding of the fundamental principles of computer science and as safe, responsible and discerning digital citizens.